 Lawyers, who are trained not to show weakness, can sometimes be crippled by depression or other emotional problems.
 Take advantage of the free, short-term counseling, participate in the monthly discussion groups or ask for a committee member mentor, who can help with emotional problems due to physical illness, senility, divorce or stress.

 I know I have a serious problem, but I can’t afford treatment.

 The first step is to ask for help and take advantage of the free, short-term counseling.
 Call the hotline.
 Second, you may qualify for a grant from the Lawyers Helping Lawyers Foundation to help pay for treatment or medication.
-To apply for a LHL Foundation grant, schedule an appointment with the off-site LHL program coordinator by calling the 800-364-7886 hotline or email email@example.com.
+To apply for an LHL Foundation grant, schedule an appointment with the off-site LHL program coordinator by calling the 800-364-7886 hotline or emailing firstname.lastname@example.org.
 A grant application form and more details are available online.

 I don’t have a problem, but my friend does.